 - get a higher weekly State Pension for life later on

 - take the amount you deferred as a taxable lump sum with interest and then get a normal State Pension

 You have to put off claiming your State Pension for at least five weeks to earn extra State Pension and at least 12 consecutive months to qualify for a lump sum payment.

 Putting off your claim may be especially suitable if you want to work after you reach State Pension age.
 It will help make you less dependent on the State Pension.
 But even if you're not working you can still choose to get more by putting off your claim.

-If you're thinking about deferring, or taking up your State Pension later, you need to consider how the changes to State Pensions from April 2010 may affect your decision.
+If you're thinking about deferring, or taking up your State Pension later, you need to consider how the changes to State Pensions since April 2010 may affect your decision.
 Read the following page for more information.

 What if you're already claiming State Pension?

 If you're already getting the State Pension you can cancel your claim if you get the chance to do some work that would pay enough for your needs.
 Your State Pension will stop until you choose to claim it again.

 Then, depending on how long you stopped claiming, you can take either the lump sum or extra State Pension.
 Note that you can only cancel once – when your State Pension restarts you won't be able to cancel again.

 You are still entitled to the National Minimum Wage for any paid work you do after you reach State Pension age.